I pretend to be intelligent in some situations, but deep down I feel stupid sometimes.

 To get started, here are a few most common emotions you can start recognizing when you feel them: discomfort, fear, frustration, anger, hurt, guilt, disappointment, inadequacy, overwhelm, and loneliness.

 To dig deep even further, learn foreign words for emotions to expand your vocabulary so you can recognize the emotions you didn’t even know you had.
-Here’s a list of emotions which will help you with that.
+Here’s a list of emotions that will help you with that.

 For example, Torschlusspanik (German) is a word for the panicked feeling of time running out.
 As I learned this new word, I recognized this feeling and chose to handle it in a better way.